Ovarian PRP ( Potent PRP ) & Magellan PRP & Stem Cells & PRP Ovarian Rejuvenation

 After the procedure, mild pain or vaginal spotting, might be experienced, which is usually improved very quickly with mild analgetics.

-We always advise FSH, AMH levels assessment before the procedure, as well as antricle follicular count assessment.
+We always advise FSH, AMH levels assessment before the procedure, as well as antral follicular count assessment.

-We always advise repeat assessment of the above tests 1 month and 2 months, afer the procedure.
+We always advise repeat assessment of the above tests 1 month and 2 months, after the procedure.

 When improvement has been achieved, we go ahead with ovarian stimulation, when the indication of it is fertility.